-- 1.1 This report sets out provides an update upon the internal review of the Council's assurance protocols for governance of the treasury management function.
+- 1.1 Council is requested to consider details of the Treasury Management Mid-Year Review 2024/25 and consider and approve the Treasury Management Strategy Update 2024/25, as recommended by the Audit and Corporate Governance Committee from its meeting held on 10th December 2024. - 1.2 This report sets out provides an update upon the internal review of the Council's assurance protocols for governance of the treasury management function.
 The Council's constitutional processes and procedures are being examined against the updated Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice for Treasury Management in the Public Services, the CIPFA Prudential Code for Capital Finance in Local Authorities and the Ministry of Housing, Communities & Local Government (MHCLG) Guidance on Local Government Investments.
-The report sets out current arrangements and identifies areas that will require confirmation. - 1.2 Appendix 1 presents the Mid-Year Report.
+The report sets out current arrangements and identifies areas that will require confirmation. - 1.3 Appendix 1 presents the Mid-Year Report.
 The report has been written in accordance with the above regulatory requirements.
-It provides details of Slough Borough Council's (SBC) investment and borrowing activities for the period from 1 April 2024 to 30 September 2024 (the Reporting Period) and highlights any relevant issues. - 1.3 Appendix 2 provides an update to 2024/25 Treasury Management Strategy, which was included as part of the General Fund Revenue Budget 2025/26 and Medium-Term Financial Strategy Report 2025/26 to 2028/29 report considered by Cabinet at its meeting of the 18th November 2024.
+It provides details of Slough Borough Council's (SBC) investment and borrowing activities for the period from 1 April 2024 to 30 September 2024 (the Reporting Period) and highlights any relevant issues. - 1.4 Appendix 2 provides an update to 2024/25 Treasury Management Strategy, which was included as part of the General Fund Revenue Budget 2025/26 and Medium-Term Financial Strategy Report 2025/26 to 2028/29 report considered by Cabinet at its meeting of the 18th November 2024.